 Talking to another friend, Silvia Meo, Gabriele found there was a way to teach, by opening up her own center.
 Sylvia had, at that time, 2 children that were of the MT age and helped putting together the first class, consisting of 7 parents.
-The Morningside Heights area was given to Ms Tranchina by MT headquarters and the first

-class was born.
-Within the years that followed, Ms Tranchina continued to work 2 other jobs in order to build up her classes.
 Many helping hands made it possible to establish 12 classes within 2 years.